blokks/legacy-docs/src/content/configure-your-schedule/print.md

 url = 'hide-elements.md'
 +++

-Some of your visitors are oldschool and prefer a printed version over
+Some of your visitors prefer a printed version of the schedule.
+Blokks comes with a default print theme which cannot be styled.
+You can however set the print orientation to `landscape` or `portrait` mode.
+By default Blokks captures the <kbd>CMD + P</kbd> or <kbd>CTRL + P</kbd> keys.

 | Option | Values | Default value |
 |--------|--------|---------------|